‘Potential Worry-Wart’ Asked:

 It basically all boils down to how much your feelings and mood are affecting your day to day functioning.
 Just don’t let the fear of your anxiety or depression keep you from living your life now.
 Know that if it does creep up, you’ll take care of it and it will be okay.
 For now, just enjoy the mental health that you have!

-Don’t miss this episode of This Grit and Grace Life podcast where one strong woman discusses her anxiety and panic and how she doesn’t let it hold her back: Skillet’s Jen Ledger Shares Her Faith, Her Fear and Her Strength – 044.
+You’ll love this podcast episode from This Grit and Grace Life: Skillet’s Jen Ledger Shares Her Faith, Her Fear and Her Strength – 044!